 2nd violation: Notification to Deltium.
 If the violation is confirmed the opponent will receive a warning

 3rd violation: Notification to Deltium.
 If the violation is confirmed the opponent will be disqualified.
 Admittedly, this is quite strict, but we cannot delay the entire tournament for an individual that is not playing swiftly.
 As such, please make the time to simply make one move within the time limits stated above.

 Vacation / Real Life Conflicts

 For Vacation and/or material Real Life conflicts, you have to inform Deltium and your opponent by email.
-The maximum amount of such time in one tournament round is 2 weeks.
-Make every attempt to play during this period, but flexibility is granted.
+The maximum amount of such time in one tournament round is ONE week.
+Please make every attempt to play during this period, but flexibility is granted.
 Mistreatment of this rule can lead to disqualification.

 Adjudication of tournament games

 If both players maintained the turn rhythm, game rules, etc., and the game has still not been finished by the deadlines stated above, the game has to be adjudicated to see who enters the next round of the tournament.
 Deltium shall send a mail to all players who have not finished their games yet, in order to inform the players about the upcoming final deadline to finish the game.
 In such situations, it is strongly recommend to just play as swiftly as possible, or ideally to play live as much as possible, in order to finish the game swiftly.
 By the deadline, if the players can not agree on a winner, an adjudication is needed and both players have to send to Deltium at least the following:

 • Comment on future strategy.